saschaklatt/gridl/README.md

 * getting/setting values at position or index
 * getting/setting areas at position or index
 * finding values in the grid or within a certain area on the grid
-* check if an area would fit into the grid at a certain position or index
+* check if an area would fit into the grid at a certain position
 * relative positions
+* generating grids

 **TODO**

-* generating grids
 * anchor/pivot points in areas
 * moving cells from A to B
 * iterating functions like map and forEach